UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 - Incomplete functions: don't cares outputs

-Another circuit that has incomplete logic functions is the BCD_decoder_1digit represented in Fig. 1 because binary combinations from "1010" to "1111" are invalid, meaning that we are not interested in this outputs, they do not correspond to valid BCD input numbers.
-An Error output is used to signal the incorrect input situation.
+Another circuit that has incomplete logic functions is the BCD_dec_1digit represented in Fig. 1 because for this Binary Coded Decimal (BCD) the combinations from "1010" to "1111" are invalid, meaning that we are not interested in circuit outputs when they do not correspond to valid BCD input numbers.
+An Error output is used to signal (flag) such incorrect input situation.

 Incomplete functions

 Fig. 1.
-BCD_decoder_1digit truth table and some examples of its canonical equations as an example incomplete logic functions.
+The BCD_dec_1digit truth table and examples of its canonical equations as incomplete logic functions.
+Error signal is a complete function whereas Y(9..0) are incomplete functions.

-Plan B: Capture the truth table in VHDL and synthesise the circuit for a Cycplone IV FPGA.
-Print and comment the RTL view.
+Plan B: Plan a flowchart to capture the truth table in VHDL and synthesise the circuit for a Cyclone IV FPGA.
+Print and comment the RTL.